 “Why aren’t my roles being filled?”
 That’s the question IT hiring managers around the country are asking themselves on a daily basis – and for good reason.
 The longer their roles go unfilled, the less chance their projects have at staying on-time, under budget and, ultimately, succeeding.
 Plus, an unfilled position creates extra work for existing staff, increasing the likelihood of employee burnout – one of the contributing factors to workers seeking employment elsewhere.

-Sure, there are strategic ways employers can increase job offer acceptance rates, which we’ve addressed in a previous blog post (Keys to Attracting Top Technical Talent), but a more introspective approach may be more effective when trying to flesh out the root cause of the issue.
-So today, we’ll be examining the biggest reasons roles go unfilled – and for the sake of argument, we’ll leave the IT skills gap out of it.
+Sure, there are strategic ways employers can increase job offer acceptance rates (Keys to Attracting Top Technical Talent), but a more introspective approach may be more effective when trying to flesh out the root cause of the issue.
+Below, we examine the biggest reasons IT roles go unfilled – excluding the IT skills gap.

 Compensation Packages are Lacking

-In other words, you’re not offering the goods – or at least, what today’s workers are looking for (see above post on what attracts top talent).
-Aside from the obvious, such as pay rate and medical benefits, today’s worker values compensation elsewhere.
-Such as:
+In other words, you’re not offering the goods – or at least, what today’s workers are looking for.
+Aside from the obvious, such as pay rate and medical benefits, today’s worker seeks compensation in other forms, such as:

 When you have a job opening, it’s only natural to want to hire the best and the brightest.
 However, more often than not, we find this strategy to be too closely tied to unrealistic expectations.
 For example, if a hiring manager is looking for a Java Developer with .NET development skills, they’re going to be looking for a while.
 While these candidates may exist, they don’t grow on trees.